Global Challenges Research Network

 - address a problem for that country which maps onto at least one of the seventeen UN Sustainability Goals.

-GCRF funding is usually distributed through existing research funding mechanisms, often in the form of short-notice calls with particular themes (for example, the AHRC Education in Conflict and Protracted Crises network call which came out in May).
+GCRF funding is usually distributed through existing research funding mechanisms, often in the form of short-notice calls with particular themes (for example, the AHRC Education in Conflict and Protracted Crises network call).

 In order to apply successfully for these grants, researchers need to have international networks already developed, so that they can respond at relatively short notice.
 To facilitate this, we are launching a Global Challenges Research Network, inviting staff from across the University, whether they are currently working on Global projects or just aspire to, to meet, network, and learn from each other and key external leaders in the Global Challenges field.